-Thanks again to Cameron for taking the time out to answer these.
-Be sure to follow Blogger So Dear on Twitter, and head over to the site as well, for the latest on Wake.
+Thanks again for taking the time out for these, Robert!
+And again, everyone: Be sure to follow Robert on Twitter, and head over to Blogger So Dear for all of the Wake Forest information you could ask for.